topolvm/pvc-autoresizer/docs/maintenance.md

 $ make generate
 ```

+#### Update Ubuntu

+If the support term for using Ubuntu is about to expire, update the versions.

+Unlike TopoLVM, there is no reason to use an old version of Ubuntu for pvc-autoresizer.
+We use the same update policy at the organizational level to ensure consistency.

 #### Final check

 `git grep <the kubernetes version which support will be dropped>`, `git grep image:`, `git grep -i VERSION` and looking `versions.mk` might help to avoid overlooking necessary changes.